unixneo/ruby-blockchain-tutorial/README.md

 ### Known Bugs

 - Needs better error checking.
 - There is something odd in how `haseebcoins` are transferred.
 I think it would help if the variable were more descriptive so the code is easier to understand and debug.
-When testing, I found some oddities where the to/from were seeminginly backwards.
+When testing, I found some oddities where the to/from were seemingly backwards.

 ### More to come ....